In Fear: Production

 Although set in the Irish countryside, In Fear was filmed on and around Bodmin Moor in Cornwall and at Blackborough House in Devon.

-Actors Alice Englert and Iain De Caestacker were not told what would happen to their characters during filming, other than the basic setup of the story, à la the original No Through Road series, with many of their shocked reactions therefore being genuine and not acted.
+Actors Alice Englert and Iain De Caestacker were not told what would happen to their characters during filming, other than the basic setup of the story, with many of their shocked reactions therefore being genuine and not acted.
 The film was also shot in sequence to better achieve this.

 Soundtrack

 Alice Englert performs the song Conversation With Death that plays over the end credits.

 Reception

 Critical reception has been mostly positive.
 As of June 2020, the film holds an 84% approval rating on Rotten Tomatoes, based on 58 reviews with an average rating of 6.73 out of 10.
 The website's critics consensus reads: "Compact and effective, In Fear offers discerning horror fans a smart and disturbing plunge into the depths of cinematic anxiety."
 It has a score of 66 on Metacritic, based on 14 reviews indicating "generally favorable reviews".
 Much of the film's praise centered around the camerawork, and The Hollywood Reporter commented that "Lovering's camera setups turn an already tight car into an increasingly claustrophobic setting".
-Empire gave a mixed review for In Fear, remarking that it had "atmosphere and enough proper scares to deliver on the promise of its title" but that it was also "contrived and nothing new plot-wise".
+Empire gave a mixed review for In Fear, remarking that it had "atmosphere and enough proper scares to deliver on the promise of its title" but that it was also "contrived and nothing new plot-wise", called it "up there with some of the best (worst?) examples of profoundly discomforting horror from the European canon".